 If you’re looking for eccentric and stylish threads, Deborah Woolf Vintage is the place for you.
-Sort through a mesmerizing selection of 1920s beaded clutch bags, 1970s statement jewelry and vanity suitcases and compacts from the chic 1960s.
+Sort through a mesmerizing selection of the 1920s beaded clutch bags, 1970s statement jewelry, and vanity suitcases and compacts from the chic 1960s.

 Located in North West London, this charming store was coined the ‘Best Designer Vintage Shop’ by the London Vintage Awards in 2015.

 Address: 24 Church St, Marylebone, London NW8 8EP, UK

 Hours: Tuesday – Friday: 11:00 – 18:00 | Saturday: 10:30 – 18:00

 #9 Vintage Shops in London: Pimpernel and Partners

 Specializing in French classic and decorative furniture, Pimpernel and Partners is based in one of the capital city’s most affluent areas.
 In April 2018 they decided to close down their shop on Kings Road, however, the business is still running as usual.